-Loaded with over 50% of your daily fiber in each serving and filled with fresh Mexican flavors, this chili will fuel you through your busy day!
+Healthy food can also be hearty and satisfying!
+Don't believe me?
+TRY THIS VEGAN BLACK BEAN CHILI!
+It's loaded with over 50% of your daily fiber in each serving and filled with fresh Mexican flavors.
+This chili will fill you up and fuel you through your busy day!

 - 1 tablespoon olive oil

 - (3) 15 oz. can black beans, drained and rinsed

 - fresh cracked pepper